 2. Rice-based recipes

 Rice-based recipes are a staple that works beautifully with this meal-planning method, too.
-I like to cook up a whole lot of rice as a side dish to this Cashew Chicken and Ginger recipe and store about 4 cups in the refrigerator.
+I like to cook up a whole lot of rice as a side dish to this Cashew Chicken and Ginger recipe and store about four cups in the refrigerator.
 Two days later, I’ll use the cold rice to make a fried rice dish.

 3. Sensational sides

 If you buy green beans, peppers, onion, mushrooms, broccoli, squash or spinach as side dishes to other meals, store the excess in the refrigerator until you’re ready to make the frittata for a perfect Sunday morning breakfast.
-Learn how, here.

 Go with ingredients you love, and you won’t mind using them twice.
 This method also introduces more variety than doubling a recipe and freezing it would—which definitely keeps the fun in cooking.
 Next, learn some other great ways to save money at the supermarket.